anacrolix/torrent/README.md

  * [Trickl - Torrent Client](https://play.google.com/store/apps/details?id=com.shwifty.tex)
  * [Confluence](https://github.com/anacrolix/confluence)

-## Mobile

-There's a branch called `mobile` that supports binding to torrent with the [gomobile](https://github.com/golang/go/wiki/Mobile) tool.
-It has some API changes as required by `gomobile`.
-Checkout the [`mobile` branch](https://github.com/anacrolix/torrent/tree/mobile), and bind as usual.

 ## Commands

 Here I'll describe what some of the provided commands in `./cmd` do.